By Leigh Cassell, Digital Human Library

 So far, we have six Dream Hubs up and running, focused on SDG 2-Zero Hunger, SDG 3-Good Health & Well-Being, SDG 4-Quality Education, SDG 5-Gender Equality, SDG 12-Responsible Production & Consumption, and SDG 17-Partnerships for the Goals (focused on using art to promote SDG action).

 These Dream Hubs are led by Teen Ambassadors, who receive support and guidance from their adult mentors.
 They hold regular virtual meetings that allow interested teens from anywhere in the world to join in, share their ideas, and start taking action.
+We advertise these meetings on our Teens Dream Co Lab Facebook and Instagram sites.

 Working with TeachSDGs

 We are excited by the enormous potential of our new partnership with TeachSDGs.
 Our Dream Hubs are ready to be populated by youth that are passionate and eager to start making a change in the world.
 The more students that join in our meetings, the greater the impact we can make on SDG progress.
 We are creating an important network that will not only produce action plans, but also connect young people to the mentors and resources that they need to strengthen their leadership skills and propel their future careers.
-We aim to give these teens an outlet to let their voice be heard and to turn their incredible ideas into tangible outcomes.
+We aim to give these teens an outlet to let their voices be heard and to turn their incredible ideas into tangible outcomes.

 Our Dream Hubs also offer a great opportunity for interested teachers and adults working in these fields to become mentors for our teens.
 Our virtual platform allows for international and intergenerational connections that can be sustained long-term.
 We are seeking adults of all ages that can provide guidance and assistance, but are willing to step back and let the teens take the lead.
 Merging our existing network with TeachSDGs’ is a perfect formula to connect young people to teachers that are ready to provide the stepping stones students need to start making their dreams a reality.